Vidiprinter: BBC

-On 26 October 2013, Final Score stopped showing the vidiprinter feed as provided by Opta Sports and decided to create its own edited version.
+On 26 October 2013, Final Score stopped showing the unedited football vidiprinter feed and decided to create its own edited version.
 This had been common practice on the internet for many years but this was the first time that a broadcaster chose to do this.
-The main change was a massive reduction in the number of competitions covered.
+This saw a massive reduction in the number of competitions covered.
 With the exception of the national and regional Conference leagues, all non-league information was removed as were the scores from all the other minor, reserve and youth league and cup competitions, Also removed was information from the women's game, from Welsh and Northern Irish cup competitions and all information from games in the Republic of Ireland.
-Other changes saw the replacement of the competition codes with the BBC's own codes, all goal flashes are accompanied by the competition in which the game is taking place and injury time goals show the number of minutes of injury time played at the time the goal is scored.
+Other changes saw the replacement of the competition codes with the BBC's own codes, all goal flashes are accompanied by the competition code and injury time goals show the number of minutes of injury time played at the time the goal is scored.
 Some club names are given differently from how they are displayed on the raw feed and scores and results sometimes appear in a slightly different order.
-Prior to this date, Final Score had always shown the vidiprinter feed unedited since the teleprinter was first seen on air during the earliest days of Grandstand.

 For the 2016/17 season, goal flashes from the Welsh Premier League were reinstated but the 2017/18 season saw further reductions.
-The regional National League divisions were removed as was the Irish Premiership and the Welsh Premier League although the Welsh Premier League was reinstated after a few weeks.
+The regional National League divisions were removed as was the FA Trophy, Irish Premiership and the Welsh Premier League although the Welsh Premier League was reinstated after a few weeks.

+The 2023/24 season saw coverage of the women's game reappear, with goal flashes appearing for the Women's Super League for the first time.
+This is in addition to the half-time and full-time scores which had been seen prior to the October 2013 changes which had seen the end of coverage of the women's game.

+September 2024 saw the BBC's vidiprinter feature European league matches for the first time.
+The leagues covered are the German, Spanish, French and Italian leagues.
+The Welsh Premier League continues to be included but the Northern Irish Premiership is still not featured, despite its results being included in the classified check.

+Other sports

-Until the start of the 1990s, incoming rugby results would appear alongside football scores.
-However by the 1990s it became possible to produce a football-only version and incoming rugby results were then no longer seen by viewers, although until 2003 rugby results were still occasionally seen, usually around half a dozen times each season, possibly in error apart from maybe when the result from a significant game had not appeared: in the 1990s the rugby results were generally given immediately prior to the vidiprinter sequence.
+Until the end of the 1980s, incoming rugby results would appear alongside football scores.
+However by the 1990s it became possible to produce a football-only version and rugby results were then no longer seen by viewers, although until 2003 rugby results were still occasionally included, usually around half a dozen times each season, possibly in error apart from maybe when the result from a significant game had not appeared: in the 1990s the rugby results were generally given immediately prior to the vidiprinter sequence.
 The last time that any rugby information was seen on the BBC vidiprinter was in November 2003 although on 7 October 2006, Wales on Saturday did broadcast the version of the vidiprinter which included rugby scores and results.
 However, this was a one-off as the following week the vidiprinter seen on Wales on Saturday was the football-only version.